SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 You can now hand the access token to your team mates, but before you do this, you have to create a team for them.
 You can create as many teams as you whish, each of which can have as many drivers as necessary.
 The most important part is the naming of the drivers, as these names are used to identify the driver during the race.
 It is absolutely important that you enter the names (First name, last name and nick name) exactly as they will appear in the simulation.
 The names will appear in the format *firstName* *lastName* (*nickName*), where the paranthesis are not part of the nick name.
 In the last list, you enter the sessions or events you want to participate in with your team, for example "24h of Bathurst".
 Please note, that all changes you made to your teams, drivers and sessions on the "Team" tab will be saved permanently, independent whether you leave the "Race Settings" dialog using the "Ok" or the "Cancel" button.

+Note: Deleting Teams, Drivers and Sessions may take quite a while, depending on the amount of data to be changed on the server.
+Deleting a session with data from a 24 hour race, or deleting the corresponding team which owns this session, may take several minutes.

 Note: Sessions can be *used* many times.
 If you start a session, which has been used before, all data from the previous usage will be deleted automatically.
 On the other hand you want to have meaningful names for your sessions, so feel free to delete old sessions and create new ones as necessary.

 That's it for team administration.